-Andrew has wide-ranging experience of patent work in all aspects of chemistry.
+Andrew is a European and UK Patent Attorney based in our London office.
 Having an educational background in both general chemistry and chemical physics, Andrew enjoys working with clients whose interests combine chemistry with other technical areas, such as petrochemical and biochemical engineering, electrochemistry, chemical modification of biological molecules including RNA therapeutics and antibodies, medical devices and computational chemistry.
 He has also worked extensively in the pharmaceutical field, including on commercially important patent portfolios relating to coeliac disease, antibody-based anti-cancer drugs and new delivery systems for local anaesthetics.

-Andrew joined J A Kemp in 2006 and qualified as a European patent attorney and UK chartered patent attorney in 2010, with the highest marks in several of the examination papers.
-He became a partner in 2016.
+Andrew joined J A Kemp in 2006 and became a partner in 2016.

 He is recommended by Who’s Who Legal: Patents and IAM Patent 1000.
 With IAM Patent 1000 commenting that “Andrew is the top European patent service provider working in his sphere.
 He treats the most valuable and difficult chemical cases with care.
 He is unfailingly prompt with advice and he can be counted on to guide clients through prosecution with an expert touch.
 Andrew is both an outstanding scientist and an outstanding patent practitioner – a rare and valuable combination.
 It is comforting to know that Andrew stands behind your patent strategy.
 His insight and perspective are greatly appreciated.”